 NOTE: This only applies when configured for cascade - Boiler Internal Set Point Control.
+See Section 8.D.4.c on page 82

 - Max Lag Temp The maximum outlet temperature a lag unit is allowed to supply the system. - Backup Mode Max Lag Power The maximum firing rate cascaded boilers will run at if the system sensor is lost on the master.